-Replacing a Failed Appliance in a Redundant Pair
+In-Service Replacement of a Failed Appliance Event Broker in a Redundant Pair

-This section describes in general terms how to replace a failed Solace PubSub+ appliance in a deployed high-availability (HA) redundant pair.
-The steps that must be performed are dependent on whether the appliance to be replaced was configured as active or backup and whether the Config‑Sync facility can be used to copy the configuration to the replacement appliance.
+This section describes in general terms how to replace a failed Solace Appliance Event Broker in a deployed high-availability (HA) redundant pair.
+The steps that must be performed are dependent on whether the appliance event broker to be replaced was configured as active or backup and whether the Config‑Sync facility can be used to copy the configuration to the replacement appliance event broker.

 ESD/Safety Precautions